LuukvE/Luuk-Accounts/README.md

 ## Functionality

-- [x] Users can sign up and sign in manually or with Google
+- [x] Sign in with Google or with an email and password
-- [x] Users can manage other users, through groups and permissions
+- [x] Authorize your users by giving permissions to nested groups
-- [x] The system can send email verification and forgot password emails
+- [x] Authenticate your users on your other APIs using JWT tokens

-## APIs
+- [x] Allow specific groups to manage other users through a user interface

-- **Google Cloud Functions:** Hosts the TypeScript API
+## Services

-- **Google Cloud FireStore:** Hosts the database
+- **Sendgrid:** sends create account and forgot password e-mails
-- **Sendgrid:** Enables automated e-mails
+- **Google Cloud Firestore:** stores user accounts and software configuration

 ## Considerations